 How to use a soup maker

-One of our food editors, Anna Glover, created the soup maker recipes and here shares expert tips on why to use a soup maker, how to get the best out of them and what to avoid when using your machine.
+Our senior food editor, Anna Glover, created the soup maker recipes and here shares expert tips on why to use a soup maker, how to get the best out of them and what to avoid when using your machine.

 How does a soup maker work?

-Soup blenders take any fuss, and the standing-around-and-stirring time, out of soup making.
-There's no need for additional equipment, either – you don’t need a stick blender or a liquidiser, this gadget does it all.
-You just add the ingredients (only a little peeling and chopping required) to the liquidiser, and press a button.
+Soup makers take any fuss, and the standing-around-and-stirring time, out of soup making.
+There's no need for additional equipment either – such as a stick blender or a liquidiser – this gadget does it all.
+You just add the ingredients (only a little peeling and chopping required), and press a button.

 It heats, stirs, and blends, to make soup that’s table-ready within around 30 mins.
 It’s great for busy schedules, people in shared accommodation when hob space is tight, or even makeshift kitchens or offices where there’s no hob.
 You can press the button and walk away – similar to a slow cooker.